rticommunity/rticonnextdds-examples/examples/persistence_service/persistent_storage/c++11/README.md

 topic published by the provided publisher and subscriber.
 You can adjust the domain ID used by passing the `-domainId` argument to the *Persistence Service* executable or `-domain_id` argument to the provided publisher and subscriber.

-The example also includes a demonstration of how to use the *Persistence Service* Library API for encapsulating the functionality of *Persistence Service* within your own application.
-The Library API is supported for C.

 ## Building the Example :wrench: